| The

 and regions the Volga Federal district, Legislative Assemblies, Ministry of Natural

 Resources, NGOs.
+The information

 of the population about water conflict solutions (newspaper articles, video film